 - One issue of Thorgal starts with someone blowing a horn in the mountains, with the protagonist commenting on how irresponsible it is.
 The whole issue is a Timey-Wimey Ball and culminates with a Girl of the Week taking The Slow Path to cause the avalanche on purpose, killing the time traveler and saving Thorgal's life but putting him out of the loop in the process.

 - Played with in the winter episode of Nu, Pogodi!.
-After Wolf is foiled by Hare once again, he bellows "HAAAAAAAAAAREE!!!" at the top of his lungs.
+After Wolf is foiled by Hare once again, he bellows, "HAAAAAAAAAAREE!!!" at the top of his lungs.
 Echoes rock the mountaintops... then about a handful of snow falls onto Wolf's head.
-Intimidated, he says it again in normal voice, there's an ominous rumble and he's covered by some more snow.
-He shrugs it off and whispers "Hare!", and, naturally, triggers a full-scale avalanche.
+Intimidated, he says it again in a normal tone.
+There's an ominous rumble, and he's covered by some more snow.
+He shrugs it off and whispers, "Hare!".
+Naturally, this triggers a full-scale avalanche.

 - Calvin's grumbling stomach causes one of these in chapter 3 of Calvin and Hobbes Get XTREME!.

 Films — Animation

 - In The Simpsons Movie, when the family moves to Alaska, Bart amuses himself by clapping while Homer is outside to trigger avalanches.
 Homer thinks he's clapping for Alaska and asks Lisa to join in.
 He is then swept away by the ensuing avalanche.

 - On Balto, the sled dogs have to escape an avalanche triggered by one of the dogs sneezing.